Brian's Journal - May 2009

 05/17/2009 sunny, 77 Wheezer Obituary

 Another beautiful weekend.
 Daniel and David finished school and came home for the summer.
 Nearly fifteen weeks ahead with no homework, no papers and few responsibilities.
-Today David brought Monica, a climbing friend, home and Swee fixed a nice lunch - baked eggplant and garlic bread - which we ate at the new wrought-iron table for four on the back deck in the sunshine.
+Today David brought Monica, a climbing friend, home and Susan fixed a nice lunch - baked eggplant and garlic bread - which we ate at the new wrought-iron table for four on the back deck in the sunshine.

 White-crowned Sparrows mating